 Email route identification

 Email Headers allow you to precisely locate the entire route of an email.
 You will find several IP addresses present, usually identified by four groups of numbers from 0 to 255 separated by the dots.
-These addresses are of the sender or the server which the email passed through, which are useful to ensure the correct people remain in the loop on important emails.
+These are senders’ or the servers’ addresses, and are there to ensure the correct people remain in the loop on important emails.